kozjuli/kozjuli.github.io/_pages/research.md

     > This paper studies a sovereign default model with fiscal and monetary policies to assess the policy response and evaluate the gains from flexibility in times of severe distress.

 - **Credit and Liquidity Policies during Large Crises**
-with Mahdi Ebsim and Migel Faria e Castro [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2020/2020-035.pdf){:target="_blank"}
+with Mahdi Ebsim and Miguel Faria-e-Castro [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2020/2020-035.pdf){:target="_blank"}

     > We compare firms' financials during the Great Financial Crisis (GFC) and COVID-19.
 While the two crises featured similar increases in credit spreads, debt and liquid assets decreased during the GFC, but increased during COVID-19.
 In the cross section, leverage was the main determinant of credit spreads and investment during the GFC, but liquidity was more important during COVID-19.
 We augment a quantitative model of firm capital structure with a motive to hold liquid assets.
 The GFC resembled a combination of productivity and financial shocks, while COVID-19 also featured liquidity shocks.
 We study the state-dependent effects of credit and liquidity policies.